 Reporting

-Task Groups shall submit a brief annual activity summary to the YSP Co-Chairs and IRDR IPO.
+Task Groups shall submit a brief annual activity summary to the YSP Co-Chairs.
+The YSP co-chairs prepare a combined report of the YSP activity and submit it to the IRDR IPO.

 Outputs produced by Task Groups shall acknowledge IRDR and the YSP in accordance with the main YSP ToR.